 How to Apply

-To apply for graduate study in Psychology at Kent State University the application must be completed and received by December 1, 2016 for Fall 2017 admission.
+To apply for graduate study in Psychology at Kent State University the application must be completed and received by December 1st, for the following Fall admission.

 Part I: Apply for graduate study at Kent State University

 Please visit the Graduate Studies webpage at http://www.kent.edu/graduatestudies for addmissions criteria and to begin your application.

 Part II: Email Information Sheet to the Department of Psychological Sciences